 \subsection{Experiments.}

-\textbf{Data Split \& Generalization.} To evaluate generalization capabilities, we conduct experiments using carefully designed data splits for scene generalization and task generalization on the simulation dataset, highlighted in Table~\ref{tab:splits}.
+To evaluate data efficiency, we assess the models on scene generalization and task generalization, two widely used experiment types~\cite{rt1, demobot}.
+These evaluations are essential for benchmarking data efficiency because they test whether models can learn effectively from limited data and apply that knowledge to novel scenarios.
+We define Scene Generalization as robots performing tasks in unseen environments with different layouts and/or objects, while Task Generalization as the ability to adapt to new tasks within seen settings.
+Together, these experiments quantify a model's data efficiency by isolating generalization challenges at both the scene and task levels, providing insights into how well models leverage limited training data to achieve robust performance.

-For scene generalization, we employ a 5-fold cross-validation approach, where each of the five scenes in the dataset is held out as the test scene in turn.
+\textbf{Data Split \& Generalization.} To implement these evaluations, we conduct experiments using carefully designed data splits on the simulation dataset, highlighted in Table~\ref{tab:splits}.
+For Scene Generalization, we employ a $5$-fold cross-validation approach, where each of the five scenes in the dataset is held out as the test scene in turn.
 The held-out test set consists of all trajectories from the designated scene, while the training and validation sets are derived from the remaining four scenes.
-Specifically, 80\% of the trajectories from each of the four remaining scenes are included in the training set, and 20\% are allocated to the validation set, following a stratified split to preserve data distribution.
-During each fold, we train and hyperparameter tune a separate model specific to the held-out test scene.
-This process ensures that we assess the model’s ability to generalize to entirely unseen environments while maintaining robust experimental controls.
-The rotation of held-out scenes allows for a comprehensive evaluation of scene generalization across the entire dataset.
+Specifically, $80\%$ of the trajectories from each of the four remaining scenes are included in the training set, and $20\%$ are allocated to the validation set, following a stratified split to preserve data distribution.
+During each fold, we train and hyperparameter-tune a separate model specific to the held-out test scene.
+This process ensures that we assess the model’s ability to generalize to entirely unseen environments while maintaining experimental controls.
+The rotation of held-out scenes allows for a comprehensive evaluation of Scene Generalization across the entire dataset.

-For task generalization, the data split is consistent across all five scenes.
-The training set comprises 80\% of the trajectories from each scene, the validation set includes 10\%, and the test set includes the remaining 10\%.
-Unlike scene generalization, the held-out test set in this experiment evaluates the model’s ability to generalize to novel tasks rather than unseen environments.
-Hyperparameter tuning is performed, resulting in a single model optimized for task generalization on the test set.
+For Task Generalization, the data split is consistent across all five scenes.
+The training set comprises $80\%$ of the trajectories from each scene, the validation set includes $10\%$, and the test set includes the remaining $10\%$.
+Unlike Scene Generalization, the held-out test set in this experiment is fixed and evaluates the model’s ability to generalize to novel tasks rather than unseen environments.
+Hyperparameter tuning is performed, resulting in a single model optimized for Task Generalization on the test set.